Dbachelor/data2bot-solution/README.md

 locate the main.py file in the root of the project main.py initializes a class named DataReader also located in the root folder, it then proceeds to call the run method of the class which can take two optional arguments which would be the source file to read JSON data from and the destination file where the read output would be dumped into.

-# The run method can be excuted as called as follows
+# The run method can be called as follows

 -- obejct = DataReader()
 -- object.run() // without arguments.